-4.6.
+3.6.
 Notes to Unaudited Interim Financial Statements

-4.6.1.
+3.6.1.
 Authority and Activities

-The Corporation was incorporated on November 3, 1978, under the Canada Business Corporations Act as a wholly owned subsidiary of the SLSA.
-On October 1, 1998, it became a wholly owned subsidiary of FBCL.
+The Jacques Cartier and Champlain Bridges Incorporated (the Corporation) was incorporated on November 3, 1978, under the Canada Business Corporations Act as a wholly owned subsidiary of the St. Lawrence Seaway Authority (SLSA).
+On October 1, 1998, it became a wholly owned subsidiary of the Federal Bridge Corporation Limited (FBCL).
 On February 13, 2014, pursuant to an Order in Council from the Governor in Council, FBCL transferred all its shares in the corporation The Jacques Cartier and Champlain Bridges Incorporated to the Minister of Infrastructure, Communities and Intergovernmental Affairs on behalf of Her Majesty in right of Canada.
 Since that transfer, the Corporation is a parent Crown corporation listed under Part I of Schedule III of the FAA.